 Esquire with 3 Archers

-1388: Thomas Pomeray married Joan Chudleigh, daughter of one of the co-heiresses of Sir John de la Pomeroy of Berry Pomeroy.
+1388: Thomas Pomeray married Joan Chudleigh, daughter of Joan Merton, by her 2nd husband, Sir James Chudleigh, who then became wife of Sir John Pomeroy.

 1389: Thomas Pomeray, Serving under the Earl of Arundel, Richard Fitz Alans command: At Brest Garrison.
 1 year.

 1390: 26/06: London: Pardon of outlawry to Thomas Pomeray [of Berry Pomeroy] for non-appearance to answer Simon Doser and Henry Pountfreyt, citizens and saddlers of London, for a debt of 20 marks.
 [CPR 1388-92, 280]